 - Aperture Science in the Portal series is all about this, from toxic shower curtains to the "Heimlich Counter-Maneuver".
 Recordings in the second game show that employees were fired on the spot for even suggesting testing their contraptions for safety of use.
 Perhaps that's exactly the reason behind their ultimate commercial failure.

-- One of the first episodes of Family Guy has Peter falling asleep on the job at the toy factory, allowing for dangerous products to make it into shipping, such as a bottle of pills inside a "Pound Poochie" box, a "silly ball" being a throwing hatchet, and a girl's doll being built in with a flamethrower.
+- The first episode of Family Guy has Peter falling asleep on the job at the toy factory, allowing for dangerous products to make it into shipping, such as a bottle of pills inside a "Pound Poochie" box, a "silly ball" being a throwing hatchet, and a girl's doll being built in with a flamethrower.

 - The VeggieTales video "The Toy that Saved Christmas" has Buzz-Saw Louie, the hot new toy with a real working buzzsaw!